Jessie Valentine

 Jessie Valentine (née Anderson) MBE (18 March 1915 – 6 April 2006) was a Scottish amateur golfer who won the British Ladies Amateur in 1937, 1955 and 1958.
 In 1937, after winning the British Ladies title at Turnberry she was the world number one ranking ladies golfer.
-In 1959, Valentine was the first woman golfer to be appointed as an MBE for services to golf and was inducted into the Scottish Sports Hall of Fame in 2003.
+Valentine was one of the dominant figures in women's golf for a period which spanned two decades from the mid-1930s to the mid-1950s.
+In 1959, she was the first woman golfer to be appointed as an MBE for services to golf and she was inducted into the Scottish Sports Hall of Fame in 2003.
+She was considered one of Perthshire's greatest sporting personalities of all time and was known locally as "Wee Jessie" and the "Queen of Golf".

-Career
+Early life

-Valentine was born in Perth, Scotland in 1915.
-Her father was for some time the professional at Craigie Hill Golf Club in Perth.
-She started playing golf age five, was trained by her father, and was entered into the British Girls Championships at Stoke Poges in 1932.
-She went onto win the Girls Amateur Championship in 1933.
-Valentine became one of the dominant figures in women's golf for a period which spanned two decades from the mid-1930s to the mid-1950s.
-In the 1930s, women had little chance of playing out with the amateur system, as there was no professional tournaments or jobs as club professionals were extremely rare.
+Valentine was born Jessie Anderson in Perth, Scotland on 18 March 1915.
+Her father, Joe Anderson, was for some time the professional at Craigie Hill Golf Club in Perth.
+She started playing golf aged five and was trained by her father, who entered her in the British Girls Championships at Stoke Poges in 1932.
+She went on to win the Girls Amateur Championship in 1933.